kotbaton/pymcdm/README.md

 <a name="c71">[71]</a> Ecer, F., & Pamucar, D. (2022).
 A novel LOPCOW‐DOBI multi‐criteria sustainability performance assessment methodology: An application in developing country banking sector.
 Omega, 112, 102690.

 <a name="c72">[72]</a> Bošković, S., Švadlenka, L., Jovčić, S., Dobrodolac, M., Simić, V., & Bacanin, N. (2023).
 An alternative ranking order method accounting for two-step normalization (AROMAN)—A case study of the electric vehicle selection problem.
 IEEE access, 11, 39496-39507.

+<a name="c73">[73]</a> Kemeny, J. G., & Snell, J. L. (1962).
+Mathematical models in the social sciences.
+MIT Press.

+<a name="c74">[74]</a> Dezert, J., Shekhovtsov, A., & Sałabun, W. (2024).
+A new distance between rankings.
+Heliyon, 10, e28265.

+<a name="c75">[75]</a> Sałabun, W., & Shekhovtsov, A. (2023).
+An innovative drastic metric for ranking similarity in decision-making problems.
+Proceedings of the 18th Conference on Computer Science and Intelligence Systems, 731–738.